Peanut Butter Chocolate Chip Cookies

 Well it seems to me that adding peanut butter to most recipes seems to always give great flavour (and not to mention that I’m a little obsessed!)
 There’s my vegan peanut butter sweet potato curry, African chicken peanut stew to my peanut butter energy balls and peanut butter cake with caramel butter cream… I just love peanut butter, so this was inevitable!

-Why should I make crunchy peanut butter cookies?
+Why should I make peanut butter cookies?

 - Deliciously crunchy without breaking your teeth!